 The main benefit of this choice is that such agencies would have great experience in creating various marketplaces that allows you to be sure of getting exactly the solution that you need.
-Having built many marketplace platforms, the specialized agency already knows beforehand all the methods and approaches that will work best for your product creation, together with industry's best practices.
+Having built many marketplace platforms, the specialized agency already knows beforehand all the methods and approaches that will work best for your product creation, together with the industry's best practices.

 Building an online marketplace is a time-consuming and complicated process.
 In order to create a sustainable and thriving e-commerce platform from the ground up, you need to think about dozens of details beforehand.

 Each marketplace faces its own unique challenges, as every platform is different.
 However, initially, regardless of the type, you need to make decisions on the major points like the development process, monetization issue, customer service improvement, and marketing, as well as consider the latest marketplace development trends.